mayoyamasaki/html2text/README.md

   input               input file or url.

 optional arguments:
-  -h, --help          show this help message and exit -b, --body-extract  **not** extract main body text from html using buriy's
+  -h, --help            show this help message and exit -b, --body-not-extract
-                      readability
+                        **not** extract main body text from html using buriy's readability
 ```

 For example, you can use it.